 4.2.
 Engineered cementitious composites

 The geotechnical discipline is anticipating the development of a new type of concrete which can be bent and exhibits a certain degree of flexibility.
 The official name of the bendable concrete is “Engineered Cementitious Composites” (ECC), which was initially developed by a research team at the University of Michigan.
 It is a class of fibre-reinforced material that exhibits a remarkable degree of crack control and self-healing ability.
 To explore the potential application of this novel material in local geotechnical practice, the GEO, the Hong Kong University of Science and Technology and a geotechnical consultant have teamed up to adjust the composition of the ECC.
 The team has conducted a series of laboratory tests and site trials to shed further light on the material characteristics, site performance and long-term reliability.

-In the tests and trials, fibres in ECC were discovered to alter the cracking behaviour of the concrete to favour the formation of single wide cracks instead of multiple micro cracks that commonly occur in conventional reinforced concrete or cement grout As a result, the residual cement particles are able to further hydrate and expand in the presence of moisture, such as from groundwater, and fill up the micro cracks.
+In the tests and trials, fibres in ECC were discovered to alter the cracking behaviour of the concrete to favour the formation of multiple micro cracks instead of single wide cracks that commonly occur in conventional reinforced concrete or cement grout.
+As a result, the residual cement particles are able to further hydrate and expand in the presence of moisture, such as from groundwater, and fill up the micro cracks.
 This dual action has demonstrated promising corrosion resistance of the composites in the laboratory.
 Further enhancement of corrosion protection to steel ground reinforcement in geotechnical works such as soil nails in slopes might also occur.